 Validation Results

-We validate the LLM's sentence extraction by comparing against manually-labeled ground truth data.
+We validate the end-to-end extraction and labeling pipeline by comparing against manually-labeled ground truth data.
 This page documents the validation methodology, accuracy metrics, and known limitations.

 AI Transparency